celestiaorg/CIPs/cips/cip-6-second-blocks.md

 ## Abstract

 This CIP proposes to reduce the block time on celestia-app to 6 seconds, from 12.
+This CIP also proposes to increase the `ttl-num-blocks` parameter in the mempool configuration from 5 to 12 to maintain consistency with the new block time.
 This will double the throughput and reduce the time it takes for transactions to be finalized in half.

 ## Motivation